 Pay date behavior depends on the selected frequency.

-All pay dates must occur at least two business days after the pay period end date, unless a one-business-day submission schedule has been approved by the R365 Payroll team.
+All pay dates must occur at least two business days after the pay period end date unless the company has an approved one-business-day submission schedule.

-R365 allows a pay date that falls before the pay period end date, but this triggers a system warning during setup.
-The warning must be acknowledged before proceeding.
+A pay date may fall before the pay period end date, but this displays a system warning that must be acknowledged.

 Pay Date Examples by Frequency